stackhpc/tf-demo/README.md

 - Using ansible configuration (`group_vars/all.yml`) as input for terraform so there is a single source of config.
 - Adding the terraform control hostname and path of the terraform working dir to the deployed nodes' metadata - this is available in Horizon and helps work out where to go to modify those hosts!

-# TODO
-- Add instructions for TF auth and VM keys

 # Setup Deloyment Environment

 Your deployment environment should have the following commands available: